 Dimmer switches can sometimes become warm or make buzzing sounds.
-While these problems aren’t an immediate threat, they should be addressed in a timely manner.
+While these problems aren’t an immediate threat, they should be addressed promptly.
 Here’s a quick look at the causes of warm or buzzing dimmers and how you can fix them.

 Warm Dimmer Switches